 As of July 1, 2016, anyone in Chittenden County providing trash containers for public use must also provide an equal number of recycling bins.
-This includes containers provided on property or in buildings for use by customers, clients, patients, visitors and other members of the general public.
+This includes containers provided on property or in buildings for use by customers, members, clients, patients, visitors and other members of the general public.
 Restrooms are exempt.

 These trash and recycling bins must also meet specific color and labeling requirements.